google-ai-edge/ai-edge-quantizer/README.md

 _\"**Uniformly quantize** the **FullyConnected op** under scope **'dense1/'** with **INT8 symmetric with Dynamic Quantization**"._

 All the unspecified ops will be kept as FP32 (unquantized).
 The scope of an operator in TFLite is defined as the output tensor name of the op, which preserves the hierarchical model information from the source model (e.g., scope in TF).
-The best way to obtain scope name is by visualizing the model with [Model Explorer](https://github.com/google-ai-edge/model-explorer).
+The best way to obtain scope name is by visualizing the model with [Model Explorer](https://ai.google.dev/edge/model-explorer).

-The simplest recipe to get started with is provided in [recipe.py](ai_edge_quantizer/ai_edge_quantizer/recipe.py):`dynamic_wi8_afp32()`.
-This is demonstrated in the [Getting Started colab](colabs/getting_started.ipynb) example.
+The simplest recipe to get started with is using existing recipes from [recipe.py](ai_edge_quantizer/recipe.py).
+This is demonstrated in the [getting started colab](colabs/getting_started.ipynb) example.

 #### Deployment
-Please refer to the [LiteRT deployment documentation](https://ai.google.dev/edge/lite/inference) for ways to deploy a quantized LiteRT model.
+Please refer to the [LiteRT deployment documentation](https://ai.google.dev/edge/litert/inference) for ways to deploy a quantized LiteRT model.

 ### Advanced Recipes